MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-cloud-resources.md

 ## Advanced use case

 You can skip adding a database user to your Azure SQL instance.
-If you prefer or don’t have permission to create a user in the database, you can skip creating user during provision stage for Azure SQL:
+If you don't have permission to create a user in the database, you can skip creating user during provision stage for Azure SQL:
 Open `.fx\env.default.json` file and set value of `skipAddingUser` value to true under config section `fx-resource-azure-sql`.

 ## See also